-D8 List any other application requirements specific to transfer applicants: If less than 60 semester units, applicant must meet first time freshmen admission requirements in addition to a 2.00 GPA
+D8 List any other application requirements specific to transfer applicants: If less than 60 semester units, applicant must meet first time freshmen admission requirements in addition

 D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.